redpaperheart/Remember-FoST2013/README.md

-FutureOfStorytelling
+Remember - Future of Storytelling
 ====================

-Typographic installation for The Future of Storytelling conference
+Remember, a typographic installation shown at the Future of Storytelling conference

 Tests
 -----